-How To File A Lawsuit
+How To File A Lawsuit In Ohio

-In this article, we will go over the basics of how to file a civil lawsuit without an attorney in Ohio's Court of Common Pleas (Ohio's general trial court).
+In this article, we will go over the basics of how to file a civil lawsuit without an attorney in Ohio's Court of Common Pleas (Ohio's primary trial court).
 As you will see, the basics of filing a lawsuit in Ohio are not nearly as complicated as they first seem.
-If you do decide to move forward with your lawsuit, we highly recommend you purchase our Ohio Civil Lawsuit Package which includes more detailed instructions, form templates, and samples.
+If you do decide to move forward with your lawsuit, we highly recommend you purchase our Ohio Civil Lawsuit Guide, which includes more detailed instructions, form templates, and samples.

 1. Drafting the Complaint